Minimum spanning tree: Dense graphs

 There are other algorithms that work in linear time on dense graphs.

 Integer weights

 If the edge weights are integers represented in binary, then deterministic algorithms are known that solve the problem in O(m + n) integer operations.

 Whether the problem can be solved deterministically for a general graph in linear time by a comparison-based algorithm remains an open question.

+Planar graphs

+Deterministic algorithms are known that solve the problem for planar graphs in linear time.
+By the Euler characteristic of planar graphs, m ≤ 3n - 6 ∈ O(n), so this is in time O(n).

 Decision trees

 Given graph G where the nodes and edges are fixed but the weights are unknown, it is possible to construct a binary decision tree (DT) for calculating the MST for any permutation of weights.
 Each internal node of the DT contains a comparison between two edges, e.g. "Is the weight of the edge between x and y larger than the weight of the edge between w and z?".
 The two children of the node correspond to the two possible answers "yes" or "no".
 In each leaf of the DT, there is a list of edges from G that correspond to an MST.
 The runtime complexity of a DT is the largest number of queries required to find the MST, which is just the depth of the DT.
 A DT for a graph G is called optimal if it has the smallest depth of all correct DTs for G.

 For every integer r, it is possible to find optimal decision trees for all graphs on r vertices by brute-force search.
 This search proceeds in two steps.